3 states have already reached Biden's new vaccination goal, but vaccine hesitancy may make it challenging for others - KION546

 If the US doesn’t reach 80% population immunity through a combination of vaccination and natural infection, the nation could face another surge in the winter, vaccine expert Dr. Paul Offit said.

-As of Wednesday morning, about 44.7% of the US population had at least one dose of a Covid-19 vaccine, and 32.3% was fully vaccinated, according to the CDC.
-Among those 18 and older, 56.7% have had at least one dose and 41.3% are fully vaccinated.
+As of Wednesday morning, nearly 45% of the US population had at least one dose of a Covid-19 vaccine, about 32% was fully vaccinated, according to the CDC.
+Among those 18 and older, about 57% have had at least one dose and nearly 41% are fully vaccinated.

 For now, cases per day are falling.
 The US averaged more than 48,170 new cases a day over the last week — the country’s lowest average of 2021, according to Johns Hopkins University data.